What are Orthopedic Shoes and Why You Should Wear Them

 Orthopedic shoes feature orthotic insoles that provide good arch support.
 The main purpose of the arch support is to eliminate excessive pronation, which affects foot function and is one of the main causes of foot and heel pain.

 Orthotic insoles help reduce pressure on the heel and the ball of the foot, by transferring a substantial portion of body weight to the arch.
+This will reduce discomfort caused by improperly aligned, painful feet and ankles.

 Variety of widths